martinwrightdesign/martinwright/_projects/your-placement-work-experience.md

   - yourplacement2.jpg
 ---

+---

+**This case study is a little different in that it focuses on a company I co-founded.
+The focus isn't just on the UX of the product, but also the wider view.
+Experiences running it, working with others, overcoming problems, and ultimately — spoilers; failing.**
+**With that in mind, lets start with what I learned:**

+---

+### Lessons learned
+I have of course learnt a great deal through the Your Placement journey.
+- I've secured funding from two separate local government authorities
+- Formed a company with ex colleagues
+- Pitched to a multinational conglomerate
+- Flirted with acquisition
+- Had to make the hard decision to part ways with an original founder
+- Learnt to not comprimise on quality
+- Recruited a new technical cofounder!
+- Rebuilt a platform in weeks from the ground up!
+- Tried, and tried again
+- Realised when it's time to stop... for now.

+### Background

 **Founded with two ex-colleagues, I built a platform to match school students with available work experience placements in a way that mimicked the real job hunt process.**

 ### The problem to solve